New food retailer opens first store, in Scotland

 And the entrepreneur behind the venture revealed plans to open similar outlets across Scotland, if the new venture proves a success.

-The business is the brainchild of Lynzi Leroy, chief executive of the not-for-profit Scottish Design Exchange.
+The business is the brainchild of Lynzi Leroy, chief executive of the not-for-profit Scottish Design Exchange (SDX).

 READ MORE: Scottish inward investment win in Brexit land